 - o ANG 6705 Foundations of Applied Anthropology: Explores philosophical foundations of anthropology and offers integrated examination of selected topics, drawing from the subfields.
 To continue in the program, students are required to earn a minimum grade of B in this course (a B- is not acceptable).
 If the student does not successfully pass the course with a minimum grade of B, then the student will be asked to withdraw from the program or else will be dismissed.
 Offered annually in the Fall semester.
 Ph.D. students with a recent (within the past five years) M.A. in Anthropology are not required to take Foundations of Applied Anthropology, although they may do so if their advisor recommends it.
-Students who opt not to take Foundations must substitute an elective course. - ANG 7487 Quantitative Methods in Applied Anthropology: Advanced quantitative methods, which includes multivariate statistical analysis and use of statistical computing packages.
+Students who opt not to take Foundations must substitute an elective course. - O ANG 7487 Quantitative Methods in Applied Anthropology: Advanced quantitative methods, which includes multivariate statistical analysis and use of statistical computing packages.
 All Ph.D. students are expected to enroll in and satisfactorily complete this course.
 Offered annually, usually in Spring.
-PLEASE NOTE: This is an advanced level course, for which some students may not be well-prepared.
-In some cases, it may be advisable to first take a more introductory graduate-level course (such as ANG 5486 or equivalent in another department, to prepare for this course).
-If a student chooses to do this, the preparatory course may not be counted as either an Anthropology or external elective. - ANG 6701 Contemporary Applied Anthropology: A critical survey of applied anthropology as practiced today in the major branches of anthropology, focusing on applied medical, and cultural anthropology, and on an integrated approach to
+PLEASE NOTE: This is an advanced level course, for which some students may not be well prepared.
+In some cases, it may be advisable to first take a more introductory graduate-level course (such as ANG 5486 or equivalent in another department, to prepare for this course.
+The M.A. level quantitative course ANG 5486 may be counted as an Anthropology elective. - ANG 6701 Contemporary Applied Anthropology: A critical survey of applied anthropology as practiced today in the major branches of anthropology, focusing on applied medical, and cultural anthropology, and on an integrated approach to solving contemporary problems across the sub-disciplines.

-- solving contemporary problems across the sub-disciplines.
-Offered Fall and Spring. - ANG 6766 Research Methods in Applied Anthropology: Research design, data collection, and data analysis for applied anthropologists.
-Offered Fall and Spring.
-Students may take the Globalization and Community Health Summer Field School (6 credits) which is held in Costa Rica in lieu of ANG 6766.
-The additional three field school credits can be used as an anthropology elective. - ANG 6511 Human Variation: This course is designed to provide students with an overview of human genetic, phenotypic, and demographic variation from both evolutionary and biocultural perspectives.
+- o ANG 6766 Research Methods in Applied Anthropology: Research design, data collection, and data analysis for applied anthropologists.
+Offered Fall and Spring. - ANG 6511 Human Variation: This course is designed to provide students with an overview of human genetic, phenotypic, and demographic variation from both evolutionary and biocultural perspectives.
 Offered annually. - ANG 6585 Theories in Applied Bioanthropology: The goal of this course is to examine major theories and some of the methods in biological anthropology and their application to contemporary issues and problems.